 If you dare to deviate just a few km’s inland from the popular Riviera resorts of San Remo, Ventimiglia, Bordighera and the like, you will find a series of idyllic medieval villages virtually untouched by tourism.

 Liguria is unique in that it offers such diverse experiences.
 Near the French border, in between the Maritime Alps and the Italian Riviera coast, ancient villages such as Apricale, Dolceacqua, Perinaldo and Pigna huddle on hilltops, cascading into the valleys below.
 The Ligurian Coast makes a fantastic Italian road trip destination.

 Medieval ramparts remind us these towns were once posts of warring republics.
 While the roads between villages may have improved, from an ancient history of animosity and isolation, each town has retained a unique identity.

 Spending three weeks in Italy, travelling slowly from Venice to Rome, it is in the town of Pigna we discover the most wonderful way to experience authentic Italian living.
 It is the best of both worlds in both the French and Italian Riviera on the Ligurian coast.
-This is the best of both worlds.
-The ultimate in self-catering accommodation in Liguria.

 Self-contained accommodation renovated to the highest standard while retaining the charms of the original medieval townhouse, with ample room for six people to enjoy a relaxed holiday away from the hordes of tourists.

 The daily Ventimiglia market will have the culinary inclined more than entertained with offerings of fresh bufala mozzarella, homemade pestos – Liguria’s signature sauce and of course truffles.
 The region is renown for truffle hunting and in season, fresh mushrooms with flavours to die for are in abundance.